junosuarez/npm-delegate/README.md

 Note: --threshold option specifies the max number of connection after which the cluster worker will be recycled, default is 3000.

+use timeout and retry in case of timeout

+    npm-delegate --retry 3 --timeout 10000 -p 1337 http://localhost:5984/registry https://registry.npmjs.org

 setup your npm client:

     npm do-some-stuff --registry http://your-delegate-host:1337